Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4

-The abundance in Fig.~\ref{Fig:delta_abus} are plotted as a function of metallicity and colour-coded as a function of temperature.
-We did this to be able to identify trends or regions in the stellar parameter space where the GALAH DR4 abundances match our values worse.
+The abundances in Fig.~\ref{Fig:delta_abus} are plotted as a function of metallicity and colour-coded as a function of temperature so that trends or regions in the stellar parameter space become clear where the GALAH DR4 abundances match our values poorly.
 However, we do not identify significant biases within the parameter space covered by our HR sample.
-We also investigated possible trends with respect to \logg and $\Delta$\logg\ to evaluate the effect that our \logg discrepancy with GALAH DR4 could have on the abundance differences, however, we again found no correlations.
+We also investigated possible trends with respect to \logg and $\Delta$\logg\ to evaluate the effect that our \logg discrepancy with GALAH DR4 might have on the abundance differences, but we again failed to find correlations.

-\Ana{Finally, we note that the GALAH DR4 abundances were calculated using modified solar references (see Table 8 in \citealt{2025Buder}), to match several literature sources better.
-If we use these modified solar references in our abundance calculations, we reduce the offset in [Y/Fe] and [Ba/Fe], while [Zr/Fe] does not change and the offset in [La/Fe] slightly increases.
-However, these modified solar reference values are an empirical calibration for the GALAH survey and not a true solar reference, and they would artificially bring our abundances closer to their results altering the best-matching abundance values we measured.
-Because of this, we decided not to use them.}
+\Ana{Finally, we note that the GALAH DR4 abundances were calculated using modified solar references (see Table 8 in \citealt{2025Buder}) to match several literature sources better.
+If we had use these modified solar references in our abundance calculations, we would have reduced the offset in [Y/Fe] and [Ba/Fe], while [Zr/Fe] would not change and the offset in [La/Fe] would slightly increase.
+However, these modified solar reference values are an empirical calibration for the GALAH survey and not a true solar reference, and they would artificially bring our abundances closer to their results.
+This would alter the best-matching abundance values we measured.
+We therefore decided not to use them.}